kradical/twitter-api/README.md

 These two routes can also control pagination with optional query parameters:
 * `page`: fetches a specific db page
 * `limit`: chooses page size, max of 1000

+Side note: tweet queries are ordered by createdAt because somewhat deterministic pagination is great.

 examples: